Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

-We now present an achievable transmission and caching scheme.
-The achievable scheme can be seen as an analogue of Scheme 1 in \cite{elgamal}, for the content-centric wireless environment.
-The scheme is parameterized by the cell area $a(n)$, where $a(n) = \Omega(\log n/n)$ and $a(n) \leq 1$. \begin{enumerate} \item Divide the unit torus using a square grid into square cells, each with area $a(n)$. \item For the given realization of the random network, check if the following conditions are satisfied: \begin{itemize} \item Condition 1: No cell is empty. \item Condition 2: The number of $L_{H,R}$ lines passing through each cell is of the order \end{itemize} \item If either of the above conditions is not satisfied, then use a time-division policy, where each of the $n$ requesters communicates directly with the closest holder of the requested content object, in a round-robin fashion. \item If both conditions are satisfied, use the following policy $\pi_n$: \begin{enumerate} \item Each cell becomes active regularly once every $1+N$ time-slots (Lemma \ref{lemmaprotocol}).
+\begin{enumerate} \item Divide the unit torus using a square grid into square cells, each with area $a(n)$. \item For the given realization of the random network, check that there is no empty cell. \item If there is an empty cell, then use a time-division policy, where each of the $n$ requesters communicates directly with the closest holder of the requested content object, in a round-robin fashion. \item Otherwise, use the following policy $\pi_n$: \begin{enumerate} \item Each cell becomes active regularly once every $1+N$ time-slots (Lemma \ref{lemmaprotocol}).
 Cells which are sufficiently far apart become active simultaneously.
 That is, the scheme uses TDM between neighboring cells. \item Requesting nodes transmit Interest Packets to the closest holders by hops along the adjacent cells intersecting the $L_{H,R}$ lines.
 Similarly, the holders transmit Data Packets to the requesting nodes along the same path taken by their corresponding Interest Packets, in the reverse direction. \item Each time slot is split into two sub-slots.
 In the first sub-slot, each active cell transmits a single Interest Packet for each of the $L_{H,R}$ lines passing through the cell toward the closest holder.
 In the second sub-slot, the active cell transmits a single Data Packet for each of the $L_{H,R}$ lines passing through the cell toward the requesting node. \end{enumerate} \end{enumerate}

-We now derive the throughput and delay performance of the achievable transmission and caching scheme described above.
+We now derive the throughput and delay performance of the achievable transmission and caching scheme described above, for a given feasible caching allocation $\{X_m\}_{m=1}^M$.
+We further show that the achievable transmission/caching scheme attains the order-optimal throughput and delay performance, among all transmission/caching schemes where for each $m$, the $X_m$ holders are independently and uniformly distributed in the network area, and each node has the same transmission radius $r(n) = \sqrt{8a(n)}$.
+As explained in Section \ref{optimizationsection}, we then optimize the delay and throughput of the achievable scheme simultaneously by selecting optimal $(X_m)_{m=1}^M$ subject to caching constraints.